Team-RAT/Uber_Project/README.md

 Included in this project GitHub is the code created, graphs drawn and data sources used to analyse Uber's impact on UK cities.

+## The 'data' Folder

+Included in this folder are the excel and csv files of all data sources used in this project, and some additional ones intended for further study.

+## The 'code' Folder

+Included in this folder is....

+## The 'graphs' Folder

+Included in this folder is....

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.